OWASP/threat-dragon/README.md

 ### Stop the application

-If using `pnpm start`, stop both the back-end server and the front-end application from the top directory: `pnpm stop`.
+If using `pnpm start`, stop both the back-end server and the front-end application from the top directory with command `pnpm stop`.
 Otherwise break out of both the server and vue front-end.

 ### Docker (local build)